vidaurre/glhmm/docs/glossary.md

       The number of total sessions.

    n_states {#glossary-n_states}
-      The number of hidden states in the HMM.
+      The number of hidden states in the :term:HMM.

    state mixing {#glossary-state_mixing}
       Refers to whether the model is capable of capturing within-session state modulations, rather than assigning the entire sessions (or the largest part of them) to a single state.
 For more information, visit Ahrends et al. (2022) article <https://pubmed.ncbi.nlm.nih.gov/35217207/>.